Public benefit corporations

 - not have more than one-third of their directors be employees of the organization

-- distribute their assets to a similar charity or public benefit corporation if they close down or dissolve, and not to their members
+- distribute their assets to a similar charity, public benefit corporation, government agency, or municipality if they close down or dissolve, and not to their members

 Yes.
 If you aren’t a charity, you can switch from being a public benefit corporation (PBC) and a non-public benefit corporation.
 You may need to do this based on whether you got money from the government, or over $10,000 in donations from people who are not members, employees, or their close relations.